 How do you best protect yourself against open source vulnerabilities?

 Cataloging the open-source code you use and looking out for vulnerabilities is a timely task.
 Unlike commercial software with prompts and auto-updates, manually patching for vulnerabilities can be very time-consuming.
 Sites like the National Vulnerability Database are good to bookmark for staying updated with the latest vulnerabilities and notifications.
 Be aware, though, that disclosure can take time and is likely too late to make effective remediation.
 Software composition analysis (SCA) tools exist for looking at open source databases and potential vulnerabilities.
 A quick search will show you lots of great options out there.

 The open-source security foundation (OSSF) has been recently founded to reduce the time between vulnerability findings and remediation to minutes, not months.
 Industry leaders like Google & Microsoft are key members, and initiatives are already in the works for providing security tooling, training, best practice, and more.
 You can see the latest from the OSSF on GitHub.

 The OpenSSL aims to increase the overall security of open-source software.

-If you are interested in seeing what Crashtest Security can find within your web applications, then good news, we have a free 14-day trial!
+If you are interested in seeing what Crashtest Security can find within your web applications, then the good news, we have a free 14-day trial!
 Register here and get scanning within minutes.